Skip to content

 The most pedestrian injuries were reported in cities.
 The percentage of pedestrian fatalities in cities was also higher, likely because of increased traffic congestion and drivers traveling at higher speeds.

-Most pedestrians were injured during daylight hours (64.2 percent), but more pedestrian fatalities occurred during non-daylight hours (76.6 percent).
+Most pedestrian accidents occurred during daylight hours (64.2 percent), but more pedestrian deaths occurred during non-daylight hours (76.6 percent).

 What Causes Pedestrian Accidents and Deaths?